chibiboba/JS-120/Exam Part 2/Specifics Study Guide (copy).md

   }
   ```

-### Factory functions
+## Factory Functions

 Object Factory

-- Definition:  A factory function returns an object with a particular set of methods and properties.
+- Definition:   Factory functions create and return objects of a particular **type**: objects with a particular set of methods and properties.
 The methods remain the same across the objects, while the property values can be customized by providing them as arguments.

   - Object factories, or factory functions (also called the *Factory Object Creation Pattern*), provide a simple way to automate the creation related objects based on a predefined template.
   - are functions that create and return objects of a particular type.
     - **Type** means an object with a particular set of methods and properties.
   - Each invocation of the factory function specifies the differences between the objects with arguments.

+- Mixins with factory functions

   - One **object factory** can reuse another object factory by mixing the object returned by another factory function into itself by using `Object.assign`.

 - Advantages of factory function